BostonGlobe/social-image-maker/README.md

 ### Settings
 `js/settings.js` is where you want to do any other customizations, including:
 - Embedly API key (required)
-- Supported social platforms and target dimensions
+- Supported social platforms and target dimensions (required)
 - Custom font options
 - Image helper function to replace parts of source url